tundra-code/aurora/packages/README.md

 ## Rules
 Packages must follow the following rules:

-1. Packages must contain their own `package.json`.
+1. Packages must start with `aurora-`.
-2. Packages must start with `aurora-`.
+2. Packages must have their own README.